Harmoniza/kingdom-ark/topics/part-2.md

       Even before Christ, the people whispered of a Deliverer.
 The Dead Sea Scrolls reveal communities expecting a Messiah, sometimes even two: one priestly, one kingly.
 Daniel foresaw a “Son of Man” coming with clouds.
 Isaiah spoke of a Servant who would suffer and yet triumph.
     </p>
     <p>
-      These hopes were not uniform, but they all pointed to a longing—for the restoration of Eden, for the defeat of corrupt powers, and for the rise of the true Kingdom of God.
+      These hopes were diverse, but they all pointed to a longing—for the restoration of Eden, for the defeat of corrupt powers, and for the rise of the true Kingdom of God.
     </p>
   </section>